ivy-llc/ivy/docs/overview/extensions/applied_libraries.rst

    :width: 100%

 We show demos of each of the environments :code:`cartpole`, :code:`mountain_car`, :code:`pendulum`, :code:`reacher`, and :code:`swimmer` solved using supervised learning via a policy network.
-We train a policy which is conditioned on the environment state, and the starting state is then randomized between training steps:
+We train a policy that is conditioned on the environment state, and the starting state is then randomized between training steps:

 .. image:: https://github.com/unifyai/unifyai.github.io/blob/main/img/externally_linked/ivy_gym/demo_b.gif?raw=true
    :align: center